-Can You Watch Normal TV On Android Box?
+Can You Watch Normal TV On An Android Box?

 How Do I Use An Android TV Box?

-The box, which usually comes with a dedicated remote, will then talk you through the simple set up process to get you to download your favorite apps.
+The box, which usually comes with a dedicated remote, will then take you through the simple setup process to get you to download your favorite apps.
 Many of the most popular apps, such as Netflix and YouTube, will already be installed.

 Downloading and setting up apps on your TV box is pretty much the same as on your phone.
 If you want to do something different, like change your launcher interface, some more complex steps are required.

-But one of the great things about Android is that there are so many enthusiasts out there figuring out how to get the most from the system.
-So, you should be able to find help and instructions with just a little Googling.
+One of the great things about Android is that there are so many enthusiasts out there figuring out how to get the most from the system, so you should be able to find help and instructions with just a little Googling.

 Do I Need An Android Box If I Have A Smart TV?

 Smart TVs are televisions that come with a lot of the functionality of TV boxes built in.
-You can even buy a Smart TV that uses the Android TV operating system.
-So, for most people, if you have a Smart TV, you don’t need an Android TV Box.
-The Android Box is unlikely to add much functionality than you already have.
+You can even buy a smart TV that uses the Android TV OS, so for most people, if you have a smart TV you don’t also need an Android TV box.
+The Android box is unlikely to add much more functionality than you already have.

 Is There A Monthly Fee For An Android Box?

 Also, your Android TV box is hardware that lets you access content on your TV.
 While you don’t need to pay monthly subscription fees for the box, you may well need to pay them for the content.
-If you want to watch Netflix, Hulu, Prime, or other services on your TV Box, you are going to need to pay those subscription fees.
+If you want to watch Netflix, Hulu, Prime Video, or other services on your TV box, you are going to need to pay those subscription fees.

 What Should I Look For In An Android Box?

 What you should look for in an Android TV box depends on your priorities.
 Are you interested in the best quality picture?
-Do you want rapid response so there is no waiting (loading screen of death!)?
+Do you want a rapid response so there is no waiting for programs to load or buffering content?
 Do you just want something cheap to stream Netflix?
 If you know what you want to do with your device, you can prioritize what you need.

-As a general rule, look for a box with a recent version of the Android operating system (certainly nothing older than 7), so that it will not become dated too quickly.
+As a general rule, look for a box with a recent version of the Android operating system (certainly nothing older than 7) so that it will not become dated too quickly.
 Other priorities should be a quality processor, as this often dictates speed, and enough space to store and manage your favorite applications.
-On top of this, if you have a 4K TV and want to take advantage of its picture quality, choose a box that can deliver this.
+On top of this, if you have a 4K TV and want to take advantage of its picture quality, choose a box that can deliver 4K as well.

 Do You Need Internet For An Android Box?

 Yes.
 An Android TV box lets you stream programming on your television, much like you do on your phone.
-And just like your cell phone, it needs an internet connection, whether you are streaming live or downloading to watch later.
-If you want to get the most out of your TV Box, you will need a strong internet connection.
+Just like your cell phone, then, it needs an internet connection to stream or download to watch later.
+If you want to get the most out of your TV box, you will need a strong internet connection.

-It works with the Android operating system, very similar to that of Android smartphones.
-But there are also alternatives available, such as Apple TV and Amazon Fire TV.
+It works with the Android TV OS, very similar to that of Android smartphones, but there are also alternatives available such as Roku TV and Amazon’s Fire TV.